micouy/kn/README.md

 - Check the correctness of scripts in [init/](init/).
 - Add scripts and installation instructions for shells other than `fish`, `bash` and `zsh`.
-- Review regular expressions used in `Abbr::from_string` in `src/query/abbr.rs` to validate abbreviation's components.
-Are there other characters or sequences which should be prohibited?
 - Review Github Actions workflows in [.github/workflows/](.github/workflows/).